El Paso, TX Sports & Recreation Overview

 PHOTO CREDIT: Frank Ordoñez

 Nature runs its course throughout Greater El Paso, where people of all ages can participate in a variety of outdoor adventures.

 El Paso County Parks

-The Parks & Recreation Department oversees 10 parks in El Paso County, including popular Ascarate Park that features an 18-hole golf course, nine-hole course, aquatics center, lake and sports fields.
-Also available to residents is Riverpark Trail as well as El Paso County Sportspark, home to some of the most competitive youth baseball leagues in the region.
+The Parks & Recreation Department oversees 10 parks in El Paso County, including popular Ascarate Park, which features an 18-hole golf course, nine-hole course, aquatics center, lake and sports fields.
+Also available to residents are Riverpark Trail and El Paso County Sportspark, home to some of the most competitive youth baseball leagues in the region.

 New spray park/splash pads opened for kids at four different parks in 2016.
 They are Grandview Park in Central El Paso, Hidden Valley Park in East El Paso, Pavo Real Park in the Lower Valley and Sue Young Park in Northeast El Paso.
 Admission is free to all the spray parks.